As the Lead Local Flood Authority, we are committed to the delivery of flood improvement works to vulnerable communities in Devon.

 As part of the Local Flood Risk Management Strategy, each year DCC allocate funding to support flood scheme development and delivery throughout the County, forming part of the Action Plan approved by cabinet members.
 This gives authority for money to be spent in those locations deemed high priority and most at risk as well as give the flexibility to promote works in a location where the opportunity arises.

-During 2018/19 Devon County Council has been working to deliver the 2018/19 Flood Risk Management Action Plan.
-Many schemes are ongoing and will be continue to be delivered in 2019/20.
+Devon County Council are continuing to deliver the schemes prioritised in the Annual Flood Risk Management Action Plan.
+Many schemes are ongoing and will continue to be delivered through 2020/21, subject to contractor availability and safe working practices as a result of the Covid-19 pandemic.
 See below for an update on the progress of various schemes: